The way men communicate in relationships is completely different than the way women communicate.

-When men and women communicate, it’s hard to say who gets more frustrated.
+When men and women in a relationship communicate, it’s hard to say who gets more frustrated.
 Men sometimes feel as if women spoke in tongues, and women, on the other hand, often cannot remember the last time they heard anything besides: “What’s for dinner?” from their men.

 The reason behind this lies in the simple dissimilarities that cause storms in a relationship – in questions about when, why, and what men and women communicate to each other.